Outbreak-analysis/Datsid/README.md

 This repo provides scripts that can build from scratch a SQLite database.
 The database is built from epidemiological time series of incidence, deaths, etc. that must be saved in the the _correct format_ in the `data` folder.
 Information regarding the tables of the database (e.g., diseases, geographical locations) must be entered beforehand (in the `tables` folder).

 Structure
 ========
  * `data` folder contains the `.csv` files containing the epidemiological data that populates the database.
 Note there are also Excel spreadsheets that were used to generate the `csv` files using a macro in `__convert_to_csv.xlsm`.
 The spreadsheet `__table_epievent_template.xlsx` provides a template for importing (and manipulating) new data.
 The format for `csv` files is without headers and as many columns as there are in the `table_epievent` table (discarding the first column which consists of unique IDs).
  * `tables` folder specifying the SQL tables.

+ See the `documentation` folder for the database diagram.

 To add data in the data base:
 - if new disease add it in `tables/table_disease.csv`